YanTianlong-01/comfyui_voicebridge/README.md

 # ComfyUI-VoiceBridge

-ComfyUI-VoiceBridge is a powerful ComfyUI custom node that translates spoken audio from any language to a target language while preserving the original speaker's voice characteristics, and generates bilingual SRT subtitle files.
+VoiceBridge translates spoken audio from any language to a target language while preserving the original speaker's voice characteristics, and generates bilingual SRT subtitle files.

 ---
 This node integrates ASR (Automatic Speech Recognition), LLM (Large Language Model), and TTS (Text-to-Speech) technologies to provide a complete speech translation pipeline.